 Information available on the internet and in publications is up to date and available as soon as practicable.

 Internet timetables for the provision of information were met.
-A new website was launched for the PEO (see 'Parliamentary education services').
+The new website launched by the PEO, as reported last year, was extensively upgraded.

 |Executive and Legislative Drafting